Zoneptn/Credit-Risk-Modeling-and-AI-Driven-Credit-Quality-Assurance-System/README.md

 # Credit Risk Modeling & AI-Driven Credit Quality Assurance System
 ## 📖 Overview

-This project builds an end-to-end credit risk decision support system using machine-learning and Retrieval-Augmented Generation (RAG).
+This project implements an end-to-end, AI-assisted credit risk and Quality Assurance (QA) system that combines:

-A LightGBM Probability-of-Default (PD) model is trained on LendingClub data and deployed via Streamlit for real-time loan pre-screening.
-RAG is used to provide policy-aware, explainable recommendations to support Credit Quality Assurance (QA) and underwriting decisions.
+- A machine-learning Probability of Default (PD) model (LightGBM),

+- Rule-based credit policy segmentation,

+- Retrieval-Augmented Generation (RAG) over bank credit policy documents, and

+- An interactive Streamlit dashboard for human-in-the-loop review.

-The goal is not just to predict default, but to support consistent, explainable, and policy-aligned credit decisions.
+The goal is not only to predict default, but to support consistent, explainable, and policy-aligned credit decisions suitable for auditors and regulators.

 ## 🏦 Business Problem